top of page

 It involves presenting arguments, evidence, or reasoning in a compelling manner to sway someone's judgment or mindset.
 When someone attempts to convince another person, they engage in a process of communication aimed at changing their perspective, attitude, or decision.
 This can involve logical reasoning, emotional appeals, factual evidence, or a combination of various strategies to make a convincing case.
 To convince someone often requires effective communication skills, such as presenting coherent and compelling arguments, addressing counterarguments, and appealing to the values or interests of the other person.
 The goal of convincing is to bring about a change in someone's belief or behavior, leading them to adopt the viewpoint or take the action advocated by the persuader.

-Example sentences of convince
+Example sentences containing convince

 1. The salesman used persuasive tactics to convince the customer to buy the product.